matthoffman/blast-shell/README.markdown

 This is a project to adapt the [Apache Karaf][karaf] [shell][karaf-shell] to non-OSGi, Spring-based projects.
 It is designed to be easily integrated into existing projects, providing either SSH access to a running application, or a direct console.
-It's certainly a work in progress.
+Currently, my emphasis is to embed in server applications to allow SSH access, but it works as a standalone app as well.

-Very little of this project is original work; it's mainly a wrapper around Karaf and Jline.
+Very little of this project is original work; it's mainly a thin wrapper around Karaf.

 Features
 --------